 This page is dedicated to professionals who have served the concrete fiber industry before us.

-Pete began his extensive concrete career in 1963 with the U.S. Army Corps of Engineers, followed by 14 years with Lehigh Cement.
-Pete began his focus toward steel fiber reinforced concrete in 1979 with Bekaert Corporation, then moved to Novocon International until his retirement.
-Pete’s influence on the fiber-reinforced concrete industry was considerable in a variety of organizations, including the American Concrete Institute, ASTM, and the American Shotcrete Association.
-His efforts to contribute to the creation of fiber-reinforced standards and specifications were unparalleled, and critical to the growth of the FRC industry.
-Named an ACI Fellow in 1999, Pete was a tireless advocate and ambassador for fiber-reinforced concrete for over 30 years.
+Pete started his concrete career in 1963 with the U.S. Army Corps of Engineers, followed by nearly 15 years with Lehigh Cement.
+His focus on steel FRC began in 1979 with Bekaert Corporation, before moving to Novocon International until his retirement.
+Pete was an active member of the American Concrete Institute, ASTM and American Shotcrete Association.
+Named an ACI Fellow in 1999, he was a tireless ambassador for FRC for more than 30 years.